-Unlike some cities, Troutdale isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Troutdale are a mix of both white- and blue-collar jobs.
-Overall, Troutdale is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Troutdale who work in office and administrative support (19.11%), sales jobs (9.95%), and business and financial occupations (6.34%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Troutdale is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Troutdale is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Troutdale who work in office and administrative support (11.53%), sales jobs (9.42%), and management occupations (8.29%).

-The per capita income in Troutdale in 2010 was $24,496, which is upper middle income relative to Oregon, and middle income relative to the rest of the US.
-This equates to an annual income of $97,984 for a family of four.
+The per capita income in Troutdale in 2018 was $30,633, which is upper middle income relative to Oregon and the nation.
+This equates to an annual income of $122,532 for a family of four.
 However, Troutdale contains both very wealthy and poor people as well.

-Troutdale is a somewhat ethnically-diverse city.
+Troutdale is a very ethnically-diverse city.
 The people who call Troutdale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Troutdale residents report their race to be White, followed by Asian.
-Important ancestries of people in Troutdale include English, Irish, Norwegian, and Italian.
+Troutdale also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 15.33% of the city’s residents.
+Important ancestries of people in Troutdale include German, English, Irish, Norwegian, and Italian.

 The most common language spoken in Troutdale is English.
 Other important languages spoken here include Spanish and Miao/Hmong.